IvMatic/IvMatic/README.md

 - Auditing duplicate representations and numerical stability.
 - Matching correct and incorrect attempts within problems.
 - Evaluating leave-one-problem-out sensitivity.
-- Controlling for response length and simple formatting features.
+- Controlling for length and simple formatting features.

-On the retained cohorts, positive prefix intrinsic-dimension differences persist under the tested controls.
-These findings describe associations rather than causal mechanisms.
+- Investigating neighborhood size and same-problem grouping.
+- Testing linear correctness prediction on held-out problems.

+Recent experiments show that the positive pooled `pre_last` intrinsic-dimension gap depends strongly on same-problem neighbors.
+Excluding those neighbors reverses the late-layer average gap, while count-matched random exclusion leaves it nearly unchanged.

+Separately, linear probes extract correctness-related information from prefix representations on held-out problems, outperforming the tested length-and-formatting baseline.

+These findings help distinguish properties of the representations from effects of the measurement procedure.
+They do not establish a causal reasoning mechanism.

 [Explore the project →](https://github.com/IvMatic/llm-representation-geometry)